-The Amherst Campus is ranked 66th among the Top Public Schools in U.S. News 2021 Best College rankings.
-The Center for Measuring University Performance in its "The Top American Research Universities 2018 Annual Report," ranks UMass Amherst 68th for total research expenditures and 67th in federal research expenditures among public research institutions, and in the top 75 among public research universities on multiple other measures of success: 59th for SAT score, 49th in national academy memberships, 44th in faculty awards, 51st in doctorates awarded and 71st in postdoctoral appointees.
-During fiscal year 2020, a total of 1,020 research awards were secured for a total of approximately \$194.6 million, including 427 federal awards totaling approximately \$127.9 million.
+The Amherst Campus is ranked 26th among the Top Public Schools and 68th in National Universities (tie) in U.S. News 2022 Best College rankings.
+The Center for Measuring University Performance in its "The Top American Research Universities 2020 Annual Report," ranks UMass Amherst 71st for total research expenditures and 66th in federal research expenditures among public research institutions, and in the top 50 among public research universities on multiple other measures of success: 38th for SAT score, 47th in national academy memberships, 16th in faculty awards, 42nd in doctorates awarded and 63rd in postdoctoral appointees.
+During fiscal year 2021, a total of 1,110 research awards were secured for a total of approximately \$287.8 million, including 455 federal awards totaling approximately \$220.7 million.
+The amounts for fiscal year 2021 include \$84.4 million in federal stimulus funds and testing funds related to the COVID-19 pandemic.